Mark your calendar for

 Why are you doing this?

-- The public face of Christianity is often a face of intolerance -- especially toward LGBTQ people.
+The public face of Christianity is often a face of intolerance -- especially toward LGBTQia people.
 There are millions of Christians who believe that the Gospel commands us to love, not hate.
 Glitter ashes are a witness to an inclusive Christian message.

-- It is commonly believed that the God of Christianity condemns LGBTQ people.
+It is commonly believed that the God of Christianity condemns LGBTQia people.
 This is Christian “fake news” not the Good News of Jesus.

 How many churches are doing this?